 For example, if you’re applying for a job as a social media manager, the time you spent working the register at an ice cream shop in high school is best left off your resume.

 Every great resume needs a hook — even Elon Musk’s.
 That’s why a well-written resume summary is so important.

 A resume summary showcases your most impressive job-related accomplishments and skills, with the goal of enticing the hiring manager to continue reading your application.

-In the example above, Elon’s resume summary provides a very brief overview of his career successes, and connects those successes to his long-term goals.
+Elon’s resume summary provides a very brief overview of his career successes, and connects those successes to his long-term goals:

 While your career goals might not involve colonizing Mars, you should still include a sentence in your resume summary stating why you’re passionate about the position you’re seeking to fill, and how that passion will help you advance your long-term objectives.